Jac Caglianone: 2025

 On June 2, 2025, Caglianone was promoted to the majors.
 He made his debut on June 3 against the St. Louis Cardinals.
 He went 0-for-5 in his major league debut.
-He got his first hit with a double that drove in a run in the top of the fourth inning on June 5 in the first game of a doubleheader against the St. Louis Cardinals.
+He got his first hit with a double that drove in a run in the top of the fourth inning on June 5 in the first game of a doubleheader, also against the Cardinals.
 On June 8, Caglianone recorded his first multi-hit game and four-hit game against the Chicago White Sox, going 4-for-4 with 3 singles and a double in a Royals 7–5 victory.
 He became the seventh MLB rookie with a 4-hit game in 2025.
 Caglianone hit his first major league home run on June 19, against the Texas Rangers at Globe Life Field.
 Another home run a few innings later resulted in his first multi-HR game.
 He injured his left hamstring muscle in late July, sending him to the injured list.
 Before the injury, he was batting .148 with five home runs.
+For the season, Caglianone slashed .157/.237/.295 with 7 home runs, 18 RBIs and 1 stolen base in 62 games.
+He appeared in right field 52 times (51 starts), at first base 10 times (1 start), and at designated hitter 7 times (7 starts).
+Caglianone had the 6th-worst wins above replacement (WAR) mark in the American League in 2025 according to Baseball Reference, with -1.3 WAR.

+2026

+On August 8, 2026, Caglianone became the sixth player in Royals history to record four extra base hits in one game.

+International career

+Caglianone played for the Italy national baseball team in the 2026 World Baseball Classic.

 Personal life

-Caglianone is of Italian descent through his father.
+Caglianone is of Italian descent through his father and Puerto Rican descent through his mother.
 In April 2025, he was named the official ambassador of the Italian American Baseball Foundation.
+He is engaged to marry professional volleyball player Elli McKissock.
+Caglianone is a Christian.